vaubarth/anypath/README.rst

 Limitations
 ^^^^^^^^^^^
-AnyPath is useful if you want to fetch e.g. some config files or a small project directory.

-However you might not want to use AnyPath if you are working with a huge remote resource.
+You might not want to use AnyPath if you are working with a huge remote resource.
 Everything is fetched to your local machine, which might take some time and cost a lot of space if you try to work with a whole filesystemn of a remote host for example.
+It is also not intended do do updates to the remote resource since there is no mechanism to write changes back to the remote.

 Contributing
 ============